argan-rs/argan/docs/argan.md

 let items = Resource::new("/items");
 ```

+*Regex* patterns are available only when the `"regex"` feature flag is enabled.
+They can have
-*Regex* patterns can have *static* and *regex* subpatterns. *Regex* patterns match if both
+*static* and *regex* subpatterns. *Regex* patterns match if both subpatterns match the request's
-subpatterns match the request's path segment in the exact order. *Regex* subpatterns are written
+path segment in the exact order. *Regex* subpatterns are written in curly braces with their name
-in curly braces with their name and regex parts separated by a colon: `"{name:regex}"`.
-If the
+and regex parts separated by a colon: `"{name:regex}"`.
+If the *regex* subpattern is the last
-*regex* subpattern is the last suppattern or the following subpattern is a *static* subpattern
+suppattern or the following subpattern is a *static* subpattern that starts with a dot `'.'`,
-that starts with a dot `'.'`, then the regex part can be omitted to match anything.
+then the regex part can be omitted to match anything.

 ```
 use argan::{Host, Resource};